-We and others in the electronic and semiconductor component industry have for the past several years experienced a decline in product demand on a global basis, resulting in order cancellations and deferrals, lower average selling prices, and a material and adverse impact on our results of operations.
-This decline was primarily attributable to a slowing of growth in the personal computer and cellular telephone product markets.
-We have seen indications of improvements in the economy and electronic and semiconductor component industry and expect improvements in 2004.
-However, such expected or perceived improvements in the economy and the electronic and semiconductor component industry may not materialize.
-The slowdown may continue and may become more pronounced.
-A slowdown in demand, as well as recessionary trends in the global economy, make it more difficult for us to predict our future sales, which also makes it more difficult to manage our operations, and could adversely impact our results of operations.
+We and others in the electronic and semiconductor component industry have experienced in the past three years a decline in product demand on a global basis, resulting in order cancellations and deferrals, lower average selling prices, and a material and adverse impact on our results of operations.
+This decline has been primarily attributable to a slowing of growth in the personal computer and cellular telephone product markets.
+If the decrease in the demand for our products continues or becomes more pronounced, or overall supply increases because we or our competitors expand production capacity, our average sales prices could decline further, causing a reduction in our gross margins and operating profits.
+In addition, the combination of a decline in demand, together with recessionary trends in the global economy makes it difficult for us to predict our future sales, which also makes it more difficult to manage our operations.